codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 When run it prints out: `2 4 8 16 32 64 128 256`

-What happens is, the `Power` method is declared to return an `IEnumerable` instance, and the foreach loop calls `MoveNext` on it repeatedly.
-However, the `Power` method does not explicitly create an instance of `IEnumerable`.
-By using the `yield return` statement, the method itself defines an iterator instead.
-The value returned is the first iterated element.
+What happens is, the `Power` method returns an IEnumerable instance and the foreach loop calls MoveNext on it repeatedly.
+However, the Power method does not explicitly create an instance of IEnumerable.
+By using the `yield return` statement, the method literally becomes an iterator that computes its iterated values on demand.
+The value returned here is the first iterated element.
 At this point, control returns to the foreach loop whereupon its body is executed once.
-Then it calls `MoveNext` on the iterator, which causes control to return to the point immediately after the `yield return` statement.
-All state internal to the `Power` method is preserved from before.
-In this case, it will iterate the for loop again and supply the next iterated element.
-Control thus continually jumps between the foreach loop and the `yield return` statement until finally `Power` exits without calling `yield return` again.
+Then it calls MoveNext again on the iterator, which causes control to return to the Power method immediately after the yield return statement.
+The Power method's internal state is preserved from before, therefore its for loop iterates again and it yields the next iterated element.
+Control thus jumps repeatedly between the foreach loop and the yield return statement, until finally the for loop terminates and Power exits without calling yield return again.

-As [the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield) explains it, the principal use case for `yield return` is to implement an iterator for a custom collection type in a method, without the need to create a new `IEnumerable` or `IEnumerator` implementation, thus avoiding the need to define a new class.
+As [the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield) explains it, the principal use case for `yield return` is to implement an iterator for a custom collection type in a method, without the need to create a new IEnumerable or IEnumerator implementation, thus avoiding the need to define a new class.
 It gives another example to illustrate this point.

 ### But what if the iterator method never exits?

+Imagine we removed the terminating condition so that the loop containing the `yield return` statement continues forever:

 ```csharp
 public static IEnumerable<int> Numbers()